This SPECIAL DELIVERY BAG WITH CRICUT MAKER is the perfect bag to drop off those special Christmas Pajamas on Christmas Eve.

-- Build a Snowman- We prefer rel snow, but we've lived in Missouri for a few years so sometimes we make mini snowmen out of play dough!
+- Build a Snowman- Though we prefer real snow, that isn't always an option.
+We've lived in Missouri for a few years so sometimes we make mini snowmen out of play dough!

 - Nativity- I always do a craft nativity and we Read Luke 2 several times throughout the month.